 Having good credit means better interest rates because you’ve shown lenders and investors that you’re a responsible borrower.
 The main way the average person gets a glimpse into the state of their credit is through their FICO score.

 To get a mortgage, the minimum score for FHA loans is 580, while conventional loans require a 620.
 There is no specific minimum for VA loans, but individual lenders may have their own criteria.
-Quicken Loans requires a 620.
+Rocket Mortgage® requires a minimum credit score of 580 for VA loans.
 In general, the higher your score, the more options you’re going to have when it comes to your mortgage.